ietf-ivy-wg/network-inventory-software/draft-ietf-ivy-network-inventory-software.md

 RESTCONF protocol operations and content.

-There are a number of data nodes defined in this YANG module that are writable/creatable/deletable (i.e., config true, which is the default).
-These data nodes may be considered sensitive or vulnerable in some network environments.
+There are a number of data nodes defined in this YANG module that are writable/creatable/deletable (i.e., "config true", which is the default).
+All writable data nodes are likely to be sensitive or vulnerable in some network environments.
 Write operations (e.g., edit-config) and delete operations to these data nodes without proper protection or authentication can have a negative effect on network operations.
-Specifically, the following subtrees and data nodes have particular sensitivities/vulnerabilities:
+The following subtrees and data nodes have particular sensitivities/vulnerabilities:
+* TBC

 Some of the readable data nodes in this YANG module may be considered sensitive or vulnerable in some network environments.
 It is thus important to control read access (e.g., via get, get-config, or notification) to these data nodes.
-Specifically, the following subtrees and data nodes have particular sensitivities/vulnerabilities:
+Specifically, the following subtrees and data nodes have particular sensitivities/

-Note: To be completed.
+vulnerabilities:

+* TBC

 # IANA Considerations